SirHeads/Testing-ideas/phoenix_infrastructure_review.md

 ### 3.4.
 Permissions and Ownership

-To ensure secure access, the hypervisor's `lxc-manager.sh` script sets the permissions of the shared directory on the host to `777`.
-While this may seem overly permissive, it is a necessary and secure step in this context.
-It allows the unprivileged containers, which operate as the `nobody` user from the host's perspective, to read and write files within the mounted volume, enabling them to generate passwords and request certificates as needed.
+To ensure secure access, the system uses a combination of host-level permissions and declarative ownership.
+For mount points that require root-level access inside an unprivileged container (such as writing TLS certificates), the declarative configuration in `phoenix_lxc_configs.json` specifies `"owner_uid": 0` and `"owner_gid": 0`.
+This explicitly grants the container's root user ownership of the mounted directory, providing the necessary permissions in a secure, targeted, and auditable manner.

 ### 3.5.
 Workflow Visualization